 The core principles

-- Eat for your constitution and the season.
+- eat for your constitution and the time of year

-- Favour warm, freshly cooked meals over cold and processed food.
+- choose warm, freshly cooked food over cold or heavily processed food

-- Make lunch your largest meal, when digestion is strongest.
+- make lunch your biggest meal, when digestion is strongest

 Eating for your dosha